raghavneesh/rakkar/README.md

 * **Condition** (attribute)- Should have function in it's value which returns a Boolean value which decides whether the  HTML Tag is to be generated or not.
-* **execPre** (attribute)- Should function as it's value.
-It passes an additional callback function to the it's value function, which would have to be called after business logic processing.
+* **execPre** (attribute)- Should pass a function as it's value along with a callback which is to be executed once the function is processed.
 * **execPost** (attribute) - Should have function as it's value.
-It acts like a callback on particular tag creation.
-A tag is supposed to be fully created, when all of it's children are created.
+This function is called when the tag is created along with its entire subtree.
 * **toolTip** (attribute) - It Can have a String or function or javascript object '.' notation as it's value, to show fancy toolTip over element.
 It uses tipTip.js jquery plugin.
 * **data** (attribute) - It Can have a String or function or javascript object '.' notation as it's value, to store any type